charlessweet81/firewall-testing/README.md

 <h2>High-Level Steps</h2>

+- Step 1: Create an Azure Virtual Machine Windows 10, 4 vCPUs
-- Step 1: Log into remote desktop
+- Step 2: Log into the VM with Remote Desktop
 - Step 2: Open Wireshark and start packet capture
 - Step 3: Within Wireshark, filter for ICMP traffic only
 - Step 4: Setup a constant ping from the first device (Windows) to the second device (Linux) via Powershell